 So, if you notice rust build up on your spring, can it be removed?

-The important thing to understand about garage door springs are that they’re under extreme tension.
-Many garage door owners and technicians have lost their limbs to a spring that snapped.
+The important thing to understand about garage door springs is that they’re under extreme tension.
+Many garage door owners and even professional technicians have lost their limbs to a spring that snapped.

-There’s no doubt about it – springs are dangerous and they can not only damage property but life as well.
-Because of this, it’s important to have a professional handle your springs.
+There’s no doubt about it – springs are dangerous and they can not only damage property, but life as well.
+Because of this, it’s important to have a professional handle replacing your springs.